Lavinia Fontana: Roman period (1603–14)

-Fontana and her family moved to Rome in 1604 at the invitation of Pope Clement VIII.
-She gained the patronage of the Buoncompagni, of which Pope Gregory XIII was a member.
-She was subsequently appointed as Portraitist in Ordinary at the Vatican.
-Lavinia thrived in Rome as she had in Bologna and Pope Paul V himself was among her sitters.
-She was the recipient of numerous honors, including a bronze portrait medallion cast in 1611 by sculptor and architect Felice Antonio Casoni.
+She was the first female elected into the Accademia di San Luca of Rome, and was the recipient of numerous honors, including a bronze portrait medallion cast in 1611 by sculptor and architect Felice Antonio Casoni.
 According to Jean Owens Schaefer, the reverse side of the medal depicts Pittura, an allegorical figure representing painting.
 He also posits that this is the first visual rendition of Cesare Ripa's 1603 description of Pittura.

-She was elected into the Accademia di San Luca of Rome.
-She died in the city of Rome on August 11, 1614 and was subsequently buried at Santa Maria sopra Minerva.
+She died in the city of Rome on 11 August 1614, at the age of 61, and was buried at Santa Maria sopra Minerva.